CWD Carcass Importation Restrictions

-If you harvest a deer, elk or moose from any state outside of Tennessee or Canadian province, it must be properly processed before bringing it back into Tennessee.of Tennessee)
+If you harvest a deer, elk or moose from anywhere outside the state, it must be properly processed before bringing it back into Tennessee.of Tennessee)

 No person may import, transport, or possess in Tennessee a cervid carcass or carcass part from anywhere outside state except as provided herein:

 (b) Antlers, antlers attached to cleaned skull plates, or cleaned skulls

 (where no meat or tissues are attached to the skull.)

 (c) Cleaned teeth.